Divanov87/Treactrix/README.md

 ### Client:

 * npm i
-* ng serve to start client on localhost:4200 or ng server --host 0.0.0.0 to bind to every local ip (localhost, 127.0.0.1 and 192.168.XX.XX) to test mobile version for example (make sure u edit environments inside app)
+* npm dev start on http://192.168.56.1:5173/.
+To test progressive web app and geo-location you will need secure connection (https://)

 ## THEATRIX REST API Endpoints:

 Server and client are configured to work on localhost.
-Server (Express REST API) is accessible from http://localhost:3000 and client (Angular 16) from http://localhost:4200 (default ports).
+Server (Express REST API) is accessible from http://localhost:3000 and client (React 18.3.1) from http://192.168.56.1:5173 (default ports).

 <table style="width: 804px;">
 <thead>